Chrism Mass — ‘The gift of the diocesan church’

 “The church is at its most complete when it gathers with the bishop, priests, deacons, and the faithful.
-When everybody joins together this is who we are,” explained Father Michel Mulloy, Vicar General for the diocese.
+When everybody joins together this is who we are,” explained Father Michel Mulloy, diocesan administrator.
 “It is very rare for the church to come together for a full celebration.
 The Chrism Mass is an opportunity for everyone to celebrate the gift of the diocesan church.”

-On April 8, at 7.p.m., Bishop Robert Gruss, joined by the priests of the diocese, will celebrate the annual Chrism Mass at the Cathedral of Our Lady of Perpetual Help — a celebration that includes the blessing of oils and the renewing of priestly promises.
+On March 30, at 7.p.m., Bishop Mark Rivituso, Auxiliary Bishop of St. Louis, joined by the priests of the diocese will celebrate the annual Chrism Mass at the Cathedral of Our Lady of Perpetual Help — a celebration that includes the blessing of oils and the renewing of priestly promises.
 Everyone in the diocese is invited to attend.

 The third oil — the Sacred Chrism — is olive oil mixed with balsam and is consecrated by the bishop during this liturgy.
 The bishop also breathes on the oil, which is symbolic of the Holy Spirit.

 “When someone is anointed with the Sacred Chrism they become one with Christ,” explained Fr.
 Mulloy.
 It is used in baptisms, confirmations, ordinations, and the dedication and blessing of churches and altars.

 The Chrism Mass is also a time for the priests, in the presence of the bishop and the faithful, to renew their commitment to the ministry to which they were ordained.
 Similar to the renewal of wedding vows in front of family members, the priests are asked to repeat the promises taken at their ordination in the presence of the Catholic faithful.